Instructions for Authors

 Please adhere to the requirements below when submitting a new or revised manuscript via Editorial Manager.
 The system relies on automated processing to create a PDF file from your submission.
 If you do not follow these instructions, your submission cannot be processed and will not be received by the journal office.
 Please note that you must submit a word processing file (.doc, .tex., or .rtf), not a PDF.
 Authors are strongly encouraged to submit files in .doc or .rtf format.

 - Rich Text Format (.rtf)

-Word documents should be submitted as a single file.
-Authors should submit figures as separate files, in TIFF (.tif) or EPS (.eps) (not GIF [.gif] or JPEG [.jpg]) format.
+Word documents should be submitted as a single file that includes all text and tables.
+Authors should submit figures (graphs and images) as separate files and they must be in TIFF (.tif) or EPS (.eps) format (we will not accept GIF [.gif] or JPEG [.jpg] files).

 In addition to the main manuscript file, submit your cover letter as a separate file in the same format as your main file.
 If you used any revision or editorial tracking tools in your word-processing program, be sure the final version of your manuscript does not contain tracked changes.
 Authors are encouraged to submit the names and addresses of possible reviewers; there are pages in the submission form for authors to include names of suggested and opposed reviewers.

 If you have more than two files to upload into the system (e.g., manuscript, figures, and cover letter), we recommend you combine these files into an archive, so you upload only a single file when submitting the manuscript.
 Applications for Mac OS (such as StuffIt

 ) and Windows (such as WinZip